After-Shock/Cloudbox-wiki/Downloading-Cloudbox.md

 su seed
 ```

 _Note: You may use another user name other than `seed`.
-Simply replace all mentions of `seed` in the wiki with your user name._
+Simply set that as your preferred user name in [[settings.yml|Configuring Settings]] and replace all mentions of `seed` in the wiki with your user name._

 ### 2. Install Prerequisites  ####